emmt/MiRA/USAGE.md

   where `γ` is the full width at half maximum (FWHM) of the prior distribution of light.
 This parameter has angular units.
 For instance `-gamma=15mas`.

+### Tuning the reconstruction

+The image reconstruction amounts to minimizing a criterion which is the sum of two terms: a data fidelity term and a regularization term.
+Given these two terms and an initial image, the algorithm proceeds by iteratively improving the solution so as to reduce the criterion.

+There are parameters to control the convergence of the algorithm and the amount of computation.

+* Options `--maxiter=NUMBER` and `--maxeval=NUMBER` control the maximum number
+  of iterations and evaluations of the criterion respectively.
+By default, there are no limits on these numbers.

+* Options `--sftol=SFTOL`, `--sgtol=SGTOL` and `--sxtol=SXTOL` control the line
+  search convergence.  `SFTOL` and `SGTOL` correspond to the first Wolfe condition (Armijo's criterion) and to the second Wolfe condition.

+* Options `--ftol=FTOL` and `--gtol=GTOL` control the global convergence of the reconstruction.
+The algorithm stops when the relative function change is less than `FTOL` between two successive iterations or when the norm of the gradient becomes smaller than `GTOL`.

 ## Caveats